GophersTeam/GopherTok/README.md

 ## High concurrency

-The RPC calls of each service are executed concurrently, significantly reducing response time.
-Redis is used as a cache for high-frequency data, reducing the pressure on MySQL.
-Kafka is used to asynchronously write to MySQL, increasing system throughput.
+The RPC calls of each service are executed concurrently, significantly reducing response time. `Redis` is used as a cache for high-frequency data, reducing the pressure on `MySQL`. `Kafka` is used to asynchronously write to `MySQL`, increasing system throughput.·

 ## High performance

-kafka uses clustered writes to greatly reduce disk io and network io
+`kafka` uses clustered writes to greatly `reduce` disk io and network io

 ### Configuration center and service discovery/registry center

-Nacos is used as the configuration center
+`Nacos` is used as the configuration center

 ![image-20230818163632603](https://raw.githubusercontent.com/liuxianloveqiqi/Xian-imagehost/main/image/image-20230818163632603.png)

-Etcd is used for service discovery and registry
+`Etcd` is used for service discovery and registry

 ![e45ceb303cceb5ea188b8fa11f66c768](https://raw.githubusercontent.com/liuxianloveqiqi/Xian-imagehost/main/image/e45ceb303cceb5ea188b8fa11f66c768.png)

 ### Tracing

-Jaeger is used for link tracing across services.
+`Jaeger` is used for link tracing across services.

 ![796364212238fb72b302c76a95f124b1](https://raw.githubusercontent.com/liuxianloveqiqi/Xian-imagehost/main/image/796364212238fb72b302c76a95f124b1.png)